Adding Fish To Your World

 If your children become fascinated with fish, you can try some Fish Activities Without Water.
 Most can be done without a tank at home.

-Let you children know that the science of raising fish, called aquaculture, is a promising field for the future.
+Let your children know that the science of raising fish, called aquaculture, is a promising field for the future.
 They can also study fisheries biology, marine biology, or oceanography.
-Read The Desert Beneath the Sea (Resource 2) to find out about what Marine Biologist Eugenie Clark studies and how she started as a young girl with an aquarium at home.
-Who knows what career your simple fish tank might launch!
+Research Marine Biologist Eugenie Clark.
+She started her career as a young girl with an aquarium at home.
+Who knows what career your fish tank might launch!